CollaboraOnline/CollaboraOnline.github.io/layouts/shortcodes/common-build-commands.md

 {{ end }}

 {{ if eq $section "clone-lo" }}
-Collabora Office core lives inside the `online` monorepo under `engine/`, so a separate `core` clone is no longer needed.
+The former LibreOffice core lives inside the `online` monorepo under `engine/`, so a separate clone is no longer needed.
 If you have not cloned the monorepo yet, run the `clone-online` step above first.
-Then move into the core tree:
+Then move into the engine tree:

 ```bash
 cd engine